 When I was building this blog, one of the decisions I had to make was where to host my media.
-One of the options is to just upload everything to my GitHub repository and deploy it along with the site, but that wouldn't be efficient because Git isn't built to handle tons of media.
-I also wanted to manage my media and photos separately from my GitHub website repository, so I went with Amazon S3, Amazon's object storage service.
+One of the options was to just upload everything to my GitHub repository and deploy it along with the site, but in the long term that can get clunky because Git isn't ideal for handling tons of media.
+I also wanted to manage my media and photos separately from my website's GitHub repository, so I went with Amazon S3, Amazon's object storage service.

-Normally, when you go to a website on CloudFlare, it acts as a reverse proxy.
-That means that requests won't be served at their edge servers until someone loads the website first, and sequential requests at the same edge server then get answered from the cache.
-This is fine, but it means that the first request will still have to travel all the way back to the origin, get processed, and returned before the user will receive the content.
-In addition, normal caching with CloudFlare usually lasts at most a few days, because it's often cleared to make room for new content.
-This setup works well for high traffic websites, but there are a few criteria a visitor would have to meet if they were to get a cached request: out of the 200ish CloudFlare data centers around the world, their data center would have to have someone else who visited the website in the last day otherwise they will have to go back to the origin.
+Normally, when you go to a website on Cloudflare, it acts as a reverse proxy.
+That means that requests won't be cached at their edge servers until someone loads the website.
+This is fine, but it means that the first request will still have to travel to the origin, get processed, and get sent back before the user will receive the content.
+Caching with Cloudflare normally also usually lasts at most a few days because it's often cleared to make room for new content.
+This setup works well for high traffic websites, but in order for a visitor to get a cached request someone else would have had to have visited the website in the last day at the same data center to avoid having to go back to the origin.

-My solution to this is to use Workers KV in order to cache files as they are recieved on the entire network, so even when the local caches of each data center is cleared, it would already be on the CloudFlare network so it wouldn't have to make any extra trips through the internet.
+My solution to this is to use Workers KV in order to cache files as they are recieved and store it on Cloudflare's network, so even when the local caches of each data center is cleared, it would already be on the Cloudflare network so it wouldn't have to make any extra trips around the internet.

-In order to measure the performance of the assets worldwide, I used KeyCDN's Performance Test to try and query each file from multiple locations throughout the world.
-We will be looking at the TTFB(Time to First Byte) result, which shows how long it took before the server starts sending data to the client.
+In order to measure the performance of the assets worldwide, I used KeyCDN's Performance Test to query each file from multiple locations throughout the world.
+We will specifically be looking at the TTFB(Time to First Byte) result, which shows how long it took before the server starts sending the data packets back to the client.

-The first test I ran was an uncached request from CloudFlare directly to Amazon S3.
+The first test I ran was an uncached request with worker querying Amazon S3 directly.

-When we fetch the files directly from Amazon, you can see in the TTFB that generally speaking in the United States, the content gets transfered quickly but in almost every other place in the world, it takes anywhere from half a second to 1.5 seconds in order to start delivering content.
+When we fetch the files directly from Amazon, you can see in the TTFB that in the United States the content gets transfered quickly, but in almost every other location it takes anywhere from half a second to 1.5 seconds in order to start delivering content.
 This is because my Amazon S3 bucket is located only in us-east-1, Amazon's North Virginia location.
-Any other region has to go through the internet before it is delivered to the user.
+Any other region has to go through the open internet before it is delivered to the user.

-Here you can see with Workers KV deployed, the first request in Germany has a long TTFB with about 800ms, but almost all of the sequential requests are around the 200-300ms mark.
-This is because after the first Worker fetches the asset from S3 in Germany, it not only caches it locally at CloudFlare's Germany colocation, but it also uploads the file to Workers KV, which then pushes it to all of CloudFlare's data centers worldwide.
-When the sequential requests are sent, instead of being fetched from the origin, they are being fetched from Workers KV, so the latency is reduced significantly.
+With Workers KV deployed, the first request in Germany has a long TTFB with about 800ms, but almost all of the sequential requests are around the 200-300ms mark.
+This is because after the first Worker fetches the asset from S3 in Germany, it not only caches it locally at Cloudflare's Germany colocation, but it also uploads the file to Workers KV, which immediately pushes it to all of Cloudflare's other data centers worldwide.
+When the sequential requests are sent, instead of being fetched from the origin, they are being fetched from Workers KV, so latency is reduced significantly.

-Here, you can see once the image has been cached not only on Workers KV but also on the local CloudFlare servers, the TTFB is halved yet again.
-This is super fast, but if the files aren't used regularly by users, it will revert back to the speeds from fetching directly from Workers KV, which is still pretty fast.
+Once the image has been cached not only on Workers KV but also on the local Cloudflare servers, the TTFB is halved yet again.
+This is super fast, but if the files aren't requested regularly by users, it will revert back to the speeds from fetching directly from Workers KV, which is still pretty fast.